AlbertoCabreraJr/anime-hub/README.md

 # Anime Hub

 Anime Hub is a dynamic web application designed to showcase an extensive list of anime.
-Built with the power of Next.js, this app features an infinite scrolling functionality, ensuring a seamless and interactive user experience.
-As users scroll, new anime listings are fetched and displayed, offering an ever-growing catalog of anime titles.
+Leveraging Next.js Server Actions, this app efficiently handles data fetching and server-side operations, enabling an infinite scrolling feature that enhances user experience.
+As users scroll, new anime listings are dynamically loaded and displayed, offering an immersive and continuously evolving anime catalog.

 ## Features